 All the cool DJs whose images I’ve used on this page will get a little boost because I’ve provided them with backlinks ; ).
 Great for their Google rankings and free publicity for them!

-Other best-practice conditions when sharing my images online
+Other best-practice conditions when sharing our images online

 - The use of filters on photos is not permitted.

 - Please don’t use these images for TV commercials, billboards, print ads.
 That is beyond the scope of free usage and will require a paid commercial license.
 I would also consider it appropriate in this case to get the couple’s express permission, as it’s beyond the scope of the signed Model Release.

 - Please don’t sell the images on, nor create assets intended for resale or other distribution, whether digital or physical.